 The honest answer depends on your production size and budget:

-- Feature film with a budget over $100K: StudioBinder or Filmustage.
+- Feature film with a serious production budget: StudioBinder or Filmustage.
 You need the depth, and the cost is a rounding error on your total budget.

 - Indie short, music video, or commercial: CinePlan.
-You get scheduling, AI breakdowns, and call sheets without the price tag.
+You get scheduling, AI breakdowns, shot lists, storyboards, task boards, and call sheets without the price tag.

 - Writer-producer who does everything: Celtx if you want writing and production in one place.
 CinePlan if you handle writing separately and want better scheduling tools.